Mixail132/StandByer/README.md

 # StandByer
-Turn the equipment to standby mode
+This project aims to create a desktop `exe` app for turning the equipment to a standby mode.